neuron-digital/wjplayer/README.md

 > ## This package has been deprecated
 > Package no longer supported.
 Use at your own risk.
+Use pure video.js instead.

 # wjplayer